elastic/elasticsearch/CONTRIBUTING.md

 -------------------------------------------

-If you would like to contribute a new feature or a bug fix to Elasticsearch, please discuss your idea first on the Github issue.
-If there is no Github issue for your idea, please open one.
+If you would like to contribute a new feature or a bug fix to Elasticsearch, please discuss your idea first on the GitHub issue.
+If there is no GitHub issue for your idea, please open one.
 It may be that somebody is already working on it, or that there are particular complexities that you should know about before starting the implementation.
 There are often a number of ways to fix a problem and it is important to find the right approach before spending time on a PR that cannot be merged.

-We add the `help wanted` label to existing Github issues for which community contributions are particularly welcome, and we use the `good first issue` label to mark issues that we think will be suitable for new contributors.
+We add the `help wanted` label to existing GitHub issues for which community contributions are particularly welcome, and we use the `good first issue` label to mark issues that we think will be suitable for new contributors.